danfuzz/samizdat/doc/samizdat-0-lib/ParseForwarder.md

 box.
 In addition to being a callable parser, the result of this function is also a yield box.

-This function is like `makeFunctionForwarder`, except for parsers not functions.
+This function is like `FunctionForwarder::make`, except that it is for parsers, not functions.
 See that function for more details.